BACKCOUNTRY SAFETY LEAVE NO TRACE

 MINIMIZE CAMPFIRE IMPACTS

 Campfires can cause lasting impacts on the backcountry.
 Please bring a stove for cooking and a flashlight for light.
-For most of the summer campfires aren't allowed in BC, but even if fires are permitted, use established fire rings and keep fires small, only use sticks from the ground that can be broken by hand, burn all wood to ash, put the fire out completely, then scatter the cool ashes.
+Often campfires aren't allowed in throughout the summer months here in BC, but even if fires are permitted, use established fire rings and keep fires small, only use sticks from the ground that can be broken by hand.
+Once you're done, burn all wood to ash, put the fire out completely, then scatter the cool ashes.

 Observe wildlife from a distance.
 Do not follow, approach, or feed animals.
 Feeding wildlife can damage their health, alter natural behaviour, and expose them to predators and other dangers.
 Protect wildlife (and your food) by storing all your food and garbage securely and out of reach.
 And try to avoid wildlife altogether during sensitive times: mating, nesting, raising young, or in winter.